samyilin/dotfiles/README.md

    To use this method, you would need to install docker or podman on your setup.
 I would suggest podman.

-   I have 3 Dockerfile here, one Ubuntu based (more stable-ish, although I use the latest Ubuntu release), one Fedora rawhide based (cutting-edge, good for testing latest software) and one Archlinux based (bleeding-edge, good for testing development software)
+   I have 3 Dockerfiles here, one Ubuntu based on `ubuntu:latest` which tracks the latest LTS (more stable-ish), one Fedora latest based (current stable, good for testing recent software) and one Arch Linux based (bleeding-edge, good for testing development software)

    Using the appropriate Dockerfile name, the below code would generate a docker image: